lewprojects/file-organizer/README.md

 ## What is this?

-This is a file organizer was made based on the way I personally like to organize a bunch of messy files before I sort them out.
+This is a file organizer based on the way I personally like to organize a bunch of messy files before I sort them out.

 ## Requirements